What is social media?

 Take steps to stay safe online

-When you use a social media site, ask yourself:
+When you use social media, ask yourself:

-- Does this app add value and meaning to my daily activities or does it just distract me?
+- Does this add value and meaning to my daily activities or does it just distract me?

 Find the good and helpful benefits of using social media.
 This will also help you to stay safe.